chaws/lava-docker-compose/README.md

 # Using LAVA & SQUAD with Docker Compose

-This repository attempts to provide a reference implementation of deploying LAVA using it's [officially distributed docker containers](https://master.lavasoftware.org/static/docs/v2/docker-admin.html#official-lava-software-docker-images) and SQUAD using it's containers.
+This repository attempts to provide a reference implementation of deploying LAVA using its [officially distributed docker containers](https://master.lavasoftware.org/static/docs/v2/docker-admin.html#official-lava-software-docker-images) and SQUAD using its containers.

 ## Requirements

 Install the following.
 - [Docker](https://docs.docker.com/install/)
 - [docker-compose](https://docs.docker.com/compose/install/)

+Make sure some ports are available before firing up the containers: 69, 80, 3128, 8000, and 8080

+    $ docker-compose up

+This will bring up all live logs from all services in this docker-compose structure.

+## What you'll see

+Access [localhost:8080](http://localhost:8080) for LAVA and [localhost:8000](http://localhost:8000) for SQUAD, a project dashboard for keep track of what's being run and what's been built.

 ## Configuration